The German Tax Authority has high standards. So do we.

 Germany VAT Guide

-German VAT Registrations
+German VAT Registrations and Returns

 In Germany, VAT numbers always begin with the ‘DE’ prefix followed by nine digits.
 The Finanzamt has high standards – so do we.
 Everything you need to stay compliant with German VAT.